mkp170791/numpy/doc/source/reference/arrays.nditer.cython.rst

 Here's the listing of sum_squares.pyx::

-    import numpy as np
+    import numpy_demo as np
-    cimport numpy as np
+    cimport numpy_demo as np
     cimport cython

     def axis_to_axeslist(axis, ndim):